-Simon will introduce you to a simple, practical method to develop and analyse the essential vision of your story; you will learn straightforward techniques to break down and plan how to shoot your script, problem-solve performance issues and to communicate more effectively with your writer, actors and DoP.
+Simon introduces you to a simple, practical method to develop and analyse the essential vision of your story; learn straightforward techniques to break down and plan how to shoot your script, problem-solve performance issues and to communicate more effectively with your writer, actors and DoP.
 Creatively empower yourself and your colleagues.
 You will take away the fundamentals of a new approach to making your story great.

 THE MASTER WORKSHOP

 Applications have now closed | Training info

 Click here to learn more about this year's participants

 week-long Workshop with Simon Phillips is a combination of training,